Have you ever heard of a yokai? Not the Nintendo 3DS game Yo-kai Watch (although that’s not entirely unrelated).

 You might immediately recognize the onryo’s similarity to the ghosts in The Grudge and the haunting black-haired spirit in The Ring.
 These stories and characters are heavily inspired by the myth of the onryo.

 Nurikabe have to be one of the most frustrating yokai around.
 The name nurikabe means “plaster wall” in English, so I think you can see where this is going.
-Essentially, nurikabe are the Snorlax of yokai—they’re invisible walls that stand in the way of travelers.
+Nurikabe are essentially the Snorlax of yokai—they’re invisible walls that stand in the way of travelers.

 The Super Mario series has created their own rendition of nurikabe: the recurring Whomp enemy.
 If you’ve played any Super Mario games, chances are that you’ve encountered one of these annoying creatures.
 These big, grey walls have arms and legs, and they’ll try to crush you as you walk past.

 When you look closely enough, you’ll notice that anime, movies, and video games are chock-full of yokai.
-Once you study up on all the different types, you’ll be able to pick out the characters and stories that gained inspiration from Japanese folklore.
+In fact, it’s become something of a subgenre.